Overview of the Program

 - What could students do to improve this class?

 - What could the instructor do to improve this class?

 Benefits of MCI over more traditional mid-term evaluations

 - Students have an opportunity to discuss their views of the class with other students, thus allowing them to see the diversity and commonality of views among students in the class.

-- This process gives more in-depth information and ideas for change because the interviewers can ask follow-up questions that probe deeper than a questionnaire.
+- This process gives more in-depth information and ideas for change because the facilitator can ask follow-up questions that probe deeper than a questionnaire.

 - This process provides a fairly good assessment of what your students think constitutes “good teaching” in your context because they answer and discuss open-ended questions about their own learning and what is helping and impeding this process.